How to Support Someone with BPD: A Guide for Loved Ones

 Loving someone with Borderline Personality Disorder (BPD) can be challenging and deeply rewarding.
 People with BPD often struggle with intense emotions, fear of abandonment, and unstable relationships.
-These patterns can feel confusing or overwhelming for loved ones who want to help but aren’t sure how.
+These patterns can feel confusing or overwhelming for loved ones who want to help but aren't sure how.
+In this article, we’ll explore how to support someone with BPD by understanding key BPD symptoms and share strategies that can help you maintain both compassion and healthy boundaries.

 Understanding BPD: A Quick Overview